Shamshi-Adad I

-Rise
+Early life

 A map of the Ancient Near East showing the geopolitical situation around the Kingdom of Upper Mesopotamia (light brown) near contemporary great powers such as: Eshnunna (light blue), Yamhad (dark blue), Qatna (dark brown), the First Dynasty of Babylon (yellow), and the Third Mariote Kingdom (shortly before the conquest of the long-abandoned town of Šubat-Enlil c.
-1808 BC by the Amorite conqueror Šamši-Adad I.)
+1808 BC by the Amorite conqueror Shamshi-Adad I.)